Bruno Maçães: Career

+Works

-Maçães left the government in November 2015.
-He was a senior fellow at Carnegie Europe, the Hudson Institute and Renmin University of China in Beijing.
-He is the author of five books: Dawn of Eurasia: On the Trail of the New World Order, Belt and Road: A Chinese World Order, History Has Begun: The Birth of a New America, Geopolitics for the End Time: From the Pandemic to the Climate Crisis, and World Builders.
+He is the author of seven books: Dawn of Eurasia: On the Trail of the New World Order, Belt and Road: A Chinese World Order, History Has Begun: The Birth of a New America, Geopolitics for the End Time: From the Pandemic to the Climate Crisis, and World Builders.
 In Maçães's view, China's Belt and Road Initiative is the world's first transnational industrial policy as it goes beyond national policy to influence the industrial policy of other states.
 His book The Dawn of Eurasia, published by Penguin in January 2018, argued that the distinction between Europe and Asia had disappeared.

 In 2018, The Dawn of Eurasia was granted the international Ranald MacDonald Award.
 His book History Has Begun describes a theory of "virtualism".
 Geopolitics for the End Time was reviewed by Paul Krugman in the New York Review of Books.
 In 2025, Maçães wrote World Builders: Technology and the New Geopolitics in which he argues that artificial intelligence will reshape 21st century geopolitical struggles.
 The book was reviewed by G. John Ikenberry in Foreign Affairs.
-His 2025 political manifesto Exit calls for replacing concepts of world order with concepts of world ordering.
+His 2025 political manifesto Exit from Our Age of Disorder: with Lessons from Ibn Khaldun calls for replacing concepts of world order with concepts of world ordering.
+In 2026, he published In Search of Greater India, a book which explores the concept of India as a "civilization state".